morphocut/morphocut/docs/core.rst

 Call
 ~~~~~~~~~~

-In simple cases, a regular function
+In simple cases, a call to a regular function
-can be converted into a pipeline node using :py:class:`Call`.
+can be recorded in a pipeline using :py:class:`Call`.

 .. autoclass:: Call
     :members: